saegerhawkin/Premier-League-Analysis/README.md

 **1/6/2019** <br>
 I just finished the excel combining file that writes to a database.
 I plan to turn this into callable functions where the user can specify the columns they want to keep and whether to write to excel or SQLite.
 Then it will be able to be used for more than just the soccer data, it could be used to combine any CSVs

-**Next Steps**
+**10/27/2019**
-- Create python notebook with data analysis
+- Created python notebook with a start on data analysis
+- Did initial exploratory analysis

+### Future Plans ###
-- Optimize excel combining file to generalize it
+- Optimize excel combining file
+  - Turn it into a class
+  - Create combining function to be called in python notebook
+- Run correlation
+- Create models to see what variables attribute to more wins